min69u/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## I remember when I was a kid, I opened my fridge and noticed one of my vegetables were crying.
+I guess I have some emotional cabbage.